Skip to content

 Restart Mac Computer Confirmation box

-Once it boots up, check whether the Safari is not working issue has not been fixed.
-It will mostly resolve the underlying issue with unsuccessful updates and make Safari normal again.
+Once it boots up, check whether the Safari issue has been fixed.
+It will mostly resolve the underlying problem with unsuccessful updates and make the browser app normal again.

 1. Click the Apple apple logo in the menubar.